 No one knew what would happen for sure; this so-called coronavirus that had been circulating in other areas still seemed foreign to most UB students.
 Not too long ago I had been sitting in Talbert Hall reading an article about one Wuhan man’s experience of isolation during the city-wide lockdown, feeling sorry for those residents — albeit with a sense of emotional distance; the way you sometimes feel when you read about terrorist attacks or natural disasters happening on the other side of the world.
 But now, as I anxiously tracked the virus making its way through New York State, I couldn’t shake the feeling that we were collectively on the brink of some sort of Orwellian nightmare.

-Heading to my medieval history class, I attempted to reread the previous night’s readings, hoping to distract myself from my anxiety-riddled thoughts and prepare for what I assumed would be a normal lecture.
+Heading to my medieval history class, I skimmed the previous night’s readings, hoping to distract myself from my anxiety-riddled thoughts and jog my memory for what I assumed would be a normal lecture.
 I distinctly remember thinking about how much I loved being on campus every day, surrounded by a seemingly infinite amount of books, knowledge, creativity, and all that UB’s ginormous campus had to offer.
 Funny how our brains have a way of torturing ourselves like that.

 I immediately felt the agitation in the room when I got to my seat.
-Everyone was restless waiting for the announcement — would we be coming back after spring break?
+Everyone was restless waiting for the announcement — would we be coming back after spring break or not?
 How much stuff should we take home?
 When would we see our friends again?

 It turns out we would get our answer not even fifteen minutes into our professor’s impassioned lecture on Froissart’s Chronicles.
 To our surprise, then-Governor Cuomo tweeted out his decision to shut down all SUNY schools before Dr. Tripathi even had the chance to make an announcement.
 Thanks to the girl behind me who had unabashedly been scrolling through her Twitter feed, we all received the news in the middle of the lecture.